magiclabs/magic-nft-template/frontend/README.md

 Contract methods are written such that the developer marks those that are read-only versus those that mutate data in some way.
-Any methods that involve writing data require a transaction, whereas read-only methods can be called without a transaction (and therefore no signature required from the user).
+Any methods that involve writing data require a transaction, whereas read-only methods can be called without a transaction (and therefore no signature is required from the user).

 When calling read-only methods, simply use dot syntax to call the method, followed by `.call()`.
 For example, in `lib/utils.ts` we get the user's balance